KwanLab/Autometa/docs/source/running-autometa.rst

 ************************

 An example sample sheet for three possible ways to provide a sample as an input is provided below.
-The first example provides a metagenome with paired-end read information, such that contig coverages are determine using a read-based alignment sub-workflow.
-The second example uses pre-calculated coverage information by providing a coverage table with the input metagenome assembly.
+The first example provides a metagenome with paired-end read information, such that contig coverages may be determined using a read-based alignment sub-workflow.
+The second example uses pre-calculated coverage information by providing a coverage table *with* the input metagenome assembly.
-The third example retrieves coverage information from the assembly contig headers (Currently, this is only available assemblies constructed using SPAdes)
+The third example retrieves coverage information from the assembly contig headers (Currently, this is only available with metagenomes assembled using SPAdes)

 +-----------+--------------------------------------+----------------------------------------+----------------------------------------+-----------------------+-------------------------+
 | sample    | assembly                             | fastq_1                                | fastq_2                                | coverage_tab          | cov_from_contig_headers |